How to Create a Food Delivery App In 2026 : A Complete Development Guide

 • APIs (Application Programming Interfaces): Your APIs should be RESTful, well-documented, and made for use in mobile apps so that the app may safely transmit and receive data.

-Your mobile apps won't be able to do anything without this backend..
+Your mobile apps won't be able to do anything without this backend.

 3.2.3.
 Frontend Development

+At the same time, frontend developers start building the apps based on the UI/UX team's designs.
 They create the user-facing applications that customers, restaurants, and delivery personnel interact with.
+Their responsibilities include:

 • Develop user interfaces based on UI/UX designs